krishirajsinh-p/ft_transcendence/README.md

         - Same keyboard

     - Play with an AI
-        - Set Random alias for AI
         - AI adapts
         - applies same rules for fairness

+    - Multiplayer
+        - Play with a friends (max 4)
+        - Same Keyboard

+    - Tournament
+        - all local players (max 8)

-    - Play Online with Random
+    - Play Online with Random **(fallback)**
         - Play with an AI if no one is available

-    - Tournament
-        - List of tournaments with time and date
-        - Create/Delete tournament
-        - Join a tournament

-## Game Rules
+## Tournament Rules

-1. Set Alias
+1. Set Alias for all players
-2. Random Match Making (if applicable)
+2. Random Match Making
 3. 10 points to win or most points in 10 minutes
     - tie breaker: first to score
+4. Winner moves to next round
+5. unavailable players are disqualified

 ## Database Schema